sbates130272/qemu-minimal/README.md

 For a more intresting initramfs example you can run busybox.
 To do this perform the following steps.

-  1. Download the busyboz source and build it to include all the tools that you want.
+  1. Download the busybox source and build it to include all the tools that you want.
 Make sure this is a statically linked executable.
   2. cd scripts
   3. ./busybox <path to busybox exe>